Softmotions/ejdb/README.md

 The main goal of this project to create the fast [MongoDB](http://mongodb.org)-like database engine library **which can be embed into C/C++ applications under terms of LGPL license.**

-EJDB is the C library based on modified version of [Tokio Cabinet](http://fallabs.com/tokyocabinet/).
+EJDB is the C library based on modified version of [Tokyo Cabinet](http://fallabs.com/tokyocabinet/).

 JSON representation of queries and data implemented with API based on [C BSON](https://github.com/mongodb/mongo-c-driver/tree/master/src/)